industrialdev/wicket-wordpressplugin-php/README.md

 Download this repo in to the plugins directory of a Wordpress website.

+Make sure the plugin folder is called "wicket-wordpressplugin-php"

 Add this to the root composer.json file (in a bedrock configured wordpress site):

 under require: